nasser/malaf/README.md

 node malaf.js README.md
 ```

 Will generate `README.md.pdf`.
-You can pass the path to a CSS file following the markdown file and it will be used to style the page, otherwise  It will also watch the file and update the PDF when it changes.
+You can pass the path to a CSS file following the markdown file and it will be used to style the page, otherwise it will use the included `style.css`.
+It will also watch the file and update the PDF when it changes.

 ## License